Hugh1996/caesars-challenge-pp2/README.md

   - Friends and family confirmed the site color scheme and font style works well together.
 They alos confirmed the quiz as well structured and fun to utilize.

-  - I confirmed username saves.
+  - I confirmed the username saves in local storage.

   - I confirmed all buttons work.

-  - I confirmed question count and scores increment correctly.
+  - I confirmed the question count and scores increment correctly.

-  - I confirmed results run correctly.
+  - I confirmed the final score and message shows correctly.

 ### Bugs